 Alaska is a Constitutional Carry state which means that residents no longer are required to have permits to conceal or open carry firearms.
 There are age requirements though; a person must be 21 years of age or over to conceal carry and to open carry a person must be at least 16 years old.
 Conceal carry weapons permits, or “CCW’s” are still offered by the state of Alaska and greatly encouraged for people to obtain.
 Alaska does not offer non-resident CCW’s and is a “shall issue'' state.
 To see which states’ concealed carry permits it honors check this reciprocity map here.

 There are no NFA weapons or items restrictions in Alaska and there are no assault weapon bans.

 Magazine Capacity Restrictions

 There are no magazine capacity restrictions in Alaska.
 Enjoy those drums and belt-fed box magazines!
-We carry plenty of standard capacity magazines like the Lancer Advanced Warfighter L5 mag which is a 30 rounder too.
+We carry plenty of standard capacity magazines like Lancer's 30-round Warfighter mag.
 Our favorite color is the translucent smoke one.

 Mandatory Storage Requirements

 There are no mandatory storage requirements for firearms in Alaska, however, you should still exercise caution and can be tried for negligently leaving your guns accessible to children.
-If you need some good ideas or best practices for storing your guns and gear here are 5 ways to store your firearms at home.
+If you need some good ideas or best practices for storing your guns and gear here are some great storage options.